 Myelodysplastic syndromes (MDS) are a rare group of bone marrow diseases.
 Bone marrow is tissue found in the bones.
 It creates blood cells.
 In MDS, the bone marrow does not make enough healthy blood cells.
 It is a form of blood cancer.

 Some types of MDS are more serious than others.
 It can lead to acute myeloid leukemia.

 |Copyright © Nucleus Medical Media, Inc.|

-Certain genetic syndromes:
+Certain genetic syndromes, such as:

 - Down syndrome

 - Trisomy 8

 - Congenital neutropenia